Pig Pickin Cake Recipe

 Instructions

-• Bake at 350° for 22-25 minutes or until a toothpick inserted near the center comes out clean.
+• Pour batter evenly between the two prepared cake pans.
+Bake for 22-25 minutes or until a toothpick inserted near the center comes out clean.
 Cool for 10 minutes and then transfer from the pans to wire racks to cool completely.

-• In a bowl, combine the drained pineapple and dry vanilla pudding mix.
+• In a bowl, mix together the drained pineapple and dry vanilla pudding mix.
+Then fold in the Cool Whip.
+3.4 ounces dry instant vanilla pudding mix, 12 ounces Cool Whip

 Video